 set random password and mail it to user

 If the user account has set the mail attribute then LAM can send your user a mail with the new password.
 You can change the mail template to fit your needs.
 Please configure your LAM server profile to setup the sender address, subject and mail body.
-Please see email format option in case of broken mails.
 See here for setting up your SMTP server.

 Using this method will prevent that your support staff knows the new password.